RexxLA/rexx-repository/ARB/standards/work-in-progress/unicode/UnicodeTools/readme.md

 * InspectTokens: add options to select different dialects, specify default in the help display.
 * New ``rxutry.rex`` utility, a modification of ``rexxtry.rex`` with Unicode support.
 * ``Options DefaultString`` and ``Options Promote`` can be set by the caller.
 Make Options DefaultString TEXT the default.
+* Added [a new helpfile](doc/using-tutor-from-classic-rexx.md) detailing how to use some of the TUTOR-generated data files from Classic Rexx dialects like Regina.

 Bugs fixed: